NBISweden/workshop-reproducible-research/docs/git.md

 Git is aware of all files within the repository.
 However, it is not uncommon to have files that we don't want git to track.
 For instance, our analysis might produce several intermediate files and results.
 We typically don't track such files.
 Rather, we want to track the actual code and other related files (e.g. configuration files) that produce the intermediate and result files, given the raw input data.

-* Let's make some intermediate and result files:
+* Let's make some mock-up intermediate and result files.
+These are some of the files that would have been generated by the Snakemake workflow if it was run.

 ```bash
 mkdir intermediate